Pricing

 The different stages of most applications are as set out as above.
 However, each case is different, and there may be other steps involved that we would advise on at the outset of your case.

-The timeline for our taking your instructions to submission of your application will vary according to how quickly you are able to provide the necessary evidence and when you wish to enter the UK or the expiry of your current Visa.
+The timeline for our taking your instructions to submission of your application will vary according to how quickly you are able to provide the necessary evidence and when you wish to enter the UK or the expiry of your current visa.
 You can find the up to date Home Office visa processing times via the government website.

 • Advice on any follow-up immigration applications, appeals, administrative reviews, reconsiderations, reviews, requests or any other steps that are required after an application is approved.
 This does not include areas where this work is required, such as ‘immigration appeals’ or ‘administrative reviews.’